 While the relationship between total volume and total liquidity is always true, the exact volume/liquidity ratio required for profitability will depend on the price of the outcomes at the moment when liquidity was added.

-The example above assumes that liquidity was added at market creation, when the price of both outcomes is even.
+The examples above assumes that liquidity was added at market creation, when the price of both outcomes is even.
 The ratio becomes less demanding if liquidity is added when outcome prices are closer to the closing prices.

 For instance, if a liquidity provider adds liquidity when the outcome prices are at 0.6 and 0.4, and the final price is 0.7 and 0.3, they'd need a 3x volume to liquidity ratio to break even, rather than the extreme 45x.